 Initially, shock tube studies were confined to gases that produce classical wave fields (regular shocks and expansion waves) where entropy conditions are satisfied by both shock and expansion fans.
-Any violation of entropy conditions are not considered as physical, but Borisov \etal \cite{borisov} were the first to demonstrate the non-classical behaviour of gas in a shock tube.
+Any violation of entropy conditions were not considered as physical.
+Bethe \cite{Bethe} was the first one to analyse the possibility of negative values of fundamental derivative, followed by Zel'dovich \cite{Zeldovich} and Thompson \cite{thompson}.
+Borisov \etal \cite{borisov} were the first to demonstrate the non-classical behaviour of gas in a shock tube.
 As per the literature, this was the first instance where a shock tube experiment was used to investigate the nonclassical behaviour.
 Since then several others authored and explored nonclassical dense gas dynamics, with particular attention to the creation and evolution of expansion shocks in the region of negative nonlinearity (\cite{borisov,cramer89,cramer91_1,cramer91_2,cramer84,cramer86_2,cramer86_1,cramer87,menikoff}).
 They have demonstrated that in dense gases expansion shocks and smooth variations in the regions of shocks are physically possible without violating the entropy.

-Cinnella \cite{cinnella} proposed a simiplification of Roe's scheme to solve for dense gases.
+Cinnella \cite{cinnella} proposed a simplification of Roe's scheme to solve for dense gases.
 Though this simplification does not satisfy the usual Roe's conditions for the approximate Riemann solver exactly, it reduces the complexity and computational cost.
 Higher order extension of the schemes are carried out using MUSCL method.
 Congedo \etal \cite{Congedo} studied the dense gas behaviour in turbo-machinery.
-In this work HLL scheme has been used in evaluating fluxes at the interfaces and MUSCL type reconstruction is used for higher order accuracy.
-The gradients at cell centers are evaluated using least squares formula.

-Argrow \cite{argrow} has published numerical simulation of dense gas flows using a TVD Predictor-Corrector scheme for 1D Euler equations with van der Waals EOS.

-Brown and Argrow \cite{Brown} have used a predictor-corrector, TVD (PCTVD) scheme based on the Davis-Roe flux limited method to simulate the flow of non-classical dense gas over simple geometries.
-They have used van der Waals EOS which is a representative equation for heavy fluorocarbons with high specific heat and conditions near thermodynamic critical point.
+In this work HLL scheme was been used in evaluating fluxes at the interfaces and MUSCL type reconstruction was used for higher order accuracy.
+The gradients at cell centers were evaluated using least squares formula.
+Argrow \cite{argrow} conducted a numerical simulation of dense gas flows using a TVD Predictor-Corrector scheme for 1D Euler equations with van der Waals EOS.
+Brown and Argrow \cite{Brown} used a predictor-corrector TVD scheme based on the Davis-Roe flux limited method to simulate the flow of non-classical dense gas over simple geometries.
+They used van der Waals EOS which is a representative equation for heavy fluorocarbons with high specific heat and conditions near thermodynamic critical point.
 Comparisons have been made with equivalent perfect gas EOS.